Keith Burdette

-Keith Burdette was the Secretary of Commerce for the state of West Virginia under the administration of Governor Earl Ray Tomblin.
+Keith Burdette (born April 27, 1955) was the Secretary of Commerce for the state of West Virginia under the administration of Governor Earl Ray Tomblin.
 Burdette holds many state and national awards and records as he served at such young ages in various roles such as a former Democratic President of the West Virginia Senate from Wood County serving from 1989 to 1995.
 After serving as chief of staff for Governor Wise, Burdette ran The Burdette Group, a West Virginia-based government relations and lobbying company, until his appointment as secretary.

 Keith Burdette's political education began early.
 He was a volunteer for Jay Rockefeller’s campaign for governor in 1972 at the age of 16 and by 1976 was running for public office in his own right.
 Elected to the first of two terms in the West Virginia House of Delegates in 1978, he entered the House as one of its youngest members in history.
 In 1982, he was elected to the state senate at the age of 27 and quickly began a climb through the ranks.
 He served as a member of both the Senate Finance and Judiciary Committees during his first term and became the vice chairman and later the chairman of the Education Committee.